Standard algorithms: Standard multiplication algorithm

+Standard division algorithm

+Unlike the other standard algorithms, the division algorithm begins with the larger (left-hand) place values (Lee 2007).
+The quotient (rounded down to the nearest integer) becomes the first digit of the result.
+In this process, a maximum digit approaches the virtual product (Leung, 2006), which must be less than the dividend's leading place values.
+In turn, the difference between the leading place values and the virtual product, or remainder, pushes forward when the process is repeated on the following digit of the dividend ('pulling down' the next digit to the remainder) (Leung, 2006).
+When all digits have been processed and no remainder is left or the remainder is less than the divisor, the division is complete.

+Reform mathematics and standard algorithms in schools

 The concepts of reform mathematics which the NCTM introduced in 1989 favors an alternative approach.
 It proposes a deeper understanding of the underlying theory instead of memorization of specific methods will allow students to develop individual methods which solve the same problems.
 Students' alternative algorithms are often just as correct, efficient, and generalizable as the standard algorithms, and maintain emphasis on the meaning of the quantities involved, especially as relates to place values (something that is usually lost in the memorization of standard algorithms).
 The development of sophisticated calculators has made manual calculation less important (see the note on square roots, above) and cursory teaching of traditional methods has created failure among many students.
 Greater achievement among all types of students is among the primary goals of mathematics education put forth by NCTM.
 Some researchers such as Constance Kamii have suggested that elementary arithmetic, as traditionally taught, is not appropriate in elementary school.
 Many first editions of textbooks written to the original 1989 standard such as TERC deliberately discouraged teaching of any particular method, instead devoting class and homework time to the solving of nontrivial problems, which stimulate students to develop their own methods of calculation, rooted in number sense and place value.
 This emphasis by no means excludes the learning of number facts; indeed, a major goal of early mathematical education is procedural fluency.

 The NCTM in recent revisions has made more explicit this need for learning of basic math facts and correct, efficient methods.
 Many new editions of standards-based texts do present standard methods and basic skills.
 However, the original guidelines continue to draw fire from well-meaning parents and community members, some of whom advocate a return to traditional mathematics.
 Success of a particular text depends not only upon its content, but also on the willingness of a school community to allow new pedagogy and content and to commit to the recommended implementation of the materials.